 Community and Family Studies at Stage 6 is designed to develop in each student an understanding of the diverse nature and interdependence of families and communities, in relation to the changing nature of Australian society, with a view to enabling students to plan and manage resources effectively.
-Due to the academic nature of this course, students should be placed in the top 80 positions of Year 10 Personal Development, Health & Physical Education.
+Due to the academic nature of this course, it is recommended that students achieve a C or above in PDHPE theory and English.